Kirtap01/TicTacToe/README.md

-# TikTakToe
+# TikTacToe
-A Simple TikTakToe with an AI-Opponent
+A Simple TikTacToe with an AI-Opponent